nthung1021/Bus-Ticket-Backend/README.md

 This project is still in development.

-## Some common command-line code used for project
+## Some common commands used for project

 ### Project setup